by Tim Maloney / Updated as of Feburary 12, 2020

 There are a number of key differences to consider.
 One example is the alternative path that streaming offers to talented gamers.
 For those who can combine talent at a given game (or games, in some cases) with an on-screen personality that people enjoy watching, the opportunities as a professional streamer are often more lucrative than those as a competitive player.
 As an example, it has been reported that professional gamer Ninja signed a multi-year contract to stream his content exclusively on Mixer, Microsoft’s streaming platform, and while the exact economics are not public, estimates range from $6 million per year to considerably higher.
 In terms of traditional esports, the top players are still being paid six-figure salaries.
 On the other hand, Lebron isn’t moving away from the NBA to sign with ESPN+ anytime soon...

 In the US, the NCAA has decided to hold off on overseeing collegiate esports.
 But what if they did?
 Would talented young players be forced to choose between a potentially lucrative streaming career and a chance at a college scholarship to play competitively?
 Applying the NCAA rules for student-athlete compensation to streamers would almost certainly make doing both impractical, if not impossible.

 Related: Esports Viewership vs Sports

-Looking at how esports teams make money in 2019 is an important exercise for evaluating the future of the industry.
+Looking at how esports teams make money going into 2020 is an important exercise for evaluating the future of the industry.
 As with many things, following the money is a good way to understand how it all works.

 What will the NCAA do?
 Will esports become an Olympic sport?
 If so, which games will be played and how will they be chosen?
 Answering these questions will ultimately impact the value proposition of each part of the ecosystem, and thus will impact where the money goes.